13 Dealing with Data

 scale(y) scale(x) 1 standard deviation B standard deviation Interpretation, estimation

-For example, it is very common to use standardized variables, or simply ‘scaling’ them.
+For example, it is very common to use standardized or scaled variables.
 Some also call this normalizing, as with batch or layer normalization in deep learning, but this term can mean a lot of things, so one should be clear in their communication.
 If \(y\) and \(x\) are both standardized, a one unit (i.e. one standard deviation) change in \(x\) leads to a \(\beta\) standard deviation change in \(y\).
 So, if \(\beta\) was .5, a standard deviation change in \(x\) leads to a half standard deviation change in \(y\).
 In general, there is nothing to lose by standardizing, so you should employ it often.

 When using sklearn, it’s a bit of a verbose process to do such a simple transformation.
 However it is beneficial when you want to do more complicated things, especially when using data pipelines.